Online Dating Safety Tips:

 - If you are invited to go sailing meet at least once, for a coffee perhaps, in a mutually convenient venue.
 Ideally, try to meet several more times before committing to a sailing trip.
 If you are going out sailing try to take a friend or group of friends with you.
 There should be space and extra crew should be welcome.
 It is tempting, if you are both experienced sailors, to go sailing without meeting first.
 Please encourage other members and welcome the request to meet up beforehand.
 Remember the person you are meeting is a stranger, stay safe, always meet up on dry land first.

 - PLEASE REMEMBER members on Lovesail are sailing enthusiasts.
 If they invite you sailing then expect to help with crewing.
 It doesn’t matter if you are novice just make this clear before you meet and find out what is expected of you.
 Sailing is not an excuse for a cheap/free holiday, you will be expected to pull your weight and also contribute to costs.
 Make sure you discuss this with your date before meeting.
+It might also be a good idea to ask to see pictures of the boat.
+Your exacting standards may not match those of your hosts!

 - KEEP your drink with you at all times and don't drink too much.